Newsroom / Global Health

 Guest blog by Salah Foraida, MD, Derek Ambrosino and Liz Métraux

-On Sept.
-26, the United Nations convened a High-Level Meeting on Antimicrobial Resistance (AMR) for the second time in less than a decade.
+This fall, the United Nations convened a High-Level Meeting on Antimicrobial Resistance (AMR) for the second time in less than a decade.
 The World Health Organization (WHO) lists AMR among the top 10 threats for global health, responsible for 1.3 million deaths annually and tied indirectly to another 5 million.
-As astronomical as these figures sound, the impacts of AMR are growing.
+Yet as astronomical as these figures sound, the impacts of AMR are growing.
 By 2050, the annual death toll from AMR is on track to exceed 10 million, leaving a disastrous economic impact in its wake.
 The same projections note that by 2050, AMR will plunge 24 million people into extreme poverty annually.

 By 2050, the annual death toll from AMR is on track to exceed 10 million.

-On the heels of the COVID-19 pandemic and amid emerging public health threats like Monkeypox (mpox), the AMR High-Level Meeting is a well-timed call to action.
-The world would be wise to take advantage of this moment to commit to the urgent and concrete actions needed to curb the crisis.
+On the heels of the COVID-19 pandemic and amid emerging public health threats like Monkeypox (mpox), Americans cannot afford to delay action to curb the crisis.

 Understanding AMR